 What is TWiTCH?

-In the TWiTCH programme we coach practitioners to use specific language structures to engage children in meaningful conversations that supports their language development.
+TWiTCH is a professional development programme for early years practitioners.
+In the TWiTCH programme we coach practitioners to use dialogic reading prompts and specific language structures to encourage meaningful conversations to support their language development.

 Why dialogic reading?